-‘We have created a business that considers the consequences of all its actions, to help create a world that is a better place to live,’ says our founder, Mukti Mitchell (centre).
+‘We have created a business that considers the consequences of all its actions, to help create a world that is a better place to live,’ says our founder, Mukti Mitchell (left).

 ‘We value people and the planet as highly as we value profit, so our ecological aim is to reduce CO2 emissions, our economic aim is to make profits sufficient to grow the business and provide a return to investors, and our social aim is to demonstrate how a happy team work better and happy customers provide more business.’

 Mukti is the author of The Guide to Low Carbon Lifestyles and famously sailed an eco micro yacht around Britain in 2007.
 His mission is to avert climate change, and he was named an Environmental Champion at the 2016 DEBI Awards for his personal commitment to an exemplary low carbon lifestyle over 20 years and his work as director of Mitchell & Dickinson.